 Long Beach Elder Abuse Lawyer

-Do you suspect that a loved one has been mistreated or neglected at an assisted living facility or nursing home?
+Do you suspect that a loved one has been mistreated?
 Act now.
-Report the abuse to Adult Protective Services and then discuss your legal options with a trusted legal advocate.
+Report the abuse to Adult Protective Services and then discuss your options with a trusted legal advocate.

 Why Call Our Elder Abuse Attorney?

 Advocating for Victims of Elder Abuse & Medical Malpractice Since 2002

 Selected for Inclusion Best Lawyers in America® 2016

 Millions of Dollars Recovered in Compensation for Our Clients

 100% Focus: Handles Elder Abuse & Malpractice Cases Exclusively